realchrismartin/fox-n-fowl/readme.md

 ## About the Project

-Fox n' Fowl (FnF) is an isometric 3d side-scrolling game implemented using [fox-engine](https://github.com/realchrismartin/fox-engine).
+Fox n' Fowl is an isometric 3d side-scrolling game implemented using [fox-engine](https://github.com/realchrismartin/fox-engine).
 This project was started as an excuse to develop a new game engine using some of my learnings from working on other game engines.

 This repository contains the game content.